 Modern Baek-il celebrations in Korean-American families still carry many of the same traditions their ancestors performed generations ago.
 A main feature in these parties is the food, especially soup and rice dishes.
 Baekseolgi, a white rice cake, is a popular treat that’s often prepared for an assortment of Korean events and holidays.
 The baby’s parents usually prepare this cake themselves or purchase it from a Korean grocery store.

 Tradition holds that the baby’s family should give out baekseolgi to their family, friends, and neighbors until they reach 100 people.
+Each recipient represents one day of the baby’s life until 100 days is reached.
 This charitable act is believed to bring blessings upon the child, and set them up for a long and happy life.

 Parents typically host Baek-il at their homes, and set up tables with food and a small decorated space to place their infant for photos.
 Some Korean-American families hire professional photographers to celebrate and remember the day.
 At the party, guests bring gifts fitting for a baby shower.